gamemann/web-extract-with-chatgpt/README.md

 A Linux [Python](https://www.python.org/) project that extracts data from a website using [Selenium](https://www.selenium.dev/) and [BeautifulSoup4](https://pypi.org/project/beautifulsoup4/), sends the data through [OpenAI](https://openai.com/)'s [ChatGPT](https://openai.com/index/chatgpt/) API, and returns the result.

-As of right now, that only websites this project can extract data from are topics from Discourse forums (using the `discourse_topic` extractor) since that's what I used when testing this application.
+As of right now, that only websites this project can extract data from are topics from Discourse forums (using the [`discourse_topic`](./src/extract/extractors/discourse_topic.py) extractor) since that's what I used when testing this application.
+You may create your own extractors as well, please take a look at the source code [here](./src/extract/) for more information.

 Before making this project, I created a private project for my modding [community](https://moddingcommunity.com) that utilized the above technologies which inspired me to make this open source project.
+I'm hoping the code in the repository helps other developers who want to integrate ChatGPT into their projects or wants to see how to parse and extract data from websites.

 ![Preview](./preview/preview01.gif)